Assyrian independence movement: Massacre of Assyrians in Iraq

 The Assyrian national question was taken to Geneva by the Assyrian Patriarch Shimun XXI Eshai again when he addressed the Permanent Mandate Commission meeting and urged the council to fulfill its obligations toward the Assyrian Nation.
 The League yet again granted the Assyrians their rights of homogenous community in Iraq with a local autonomy.

 Mar Eshai Shimum was quoted in the meeting:

 After the establishment of the Kingdom of Iraq in 1932, an Assyrian uprising followed through the following year, anyone refusing to sign a declaration of loyalty to King Faisal and agreeing not to thwart the scheme of the League of Nations for the settlement of the Assyrians, was deported by the order of the government on August 18, 1933, and deprived of Iraqi nationality.

-The failed uprising led to the massacre of 3,000 Assyrians throughout northern Iraq.

-The largest massacre was in the village of Simele.
+The failed uprising led to the massacre of 3,000 Assyrians throughout northern Iraq, with the largest massacre taking place in the village of Simele.
 Eyewitnesses wrote numerous books about the events.

 The Levies, alarmed by this and the imminent withdrawal of British troops, decided upon a concentration of all Assyrians in the Amadia area for security.
 All Assyrian officers jointly presented a manifesto on July 16 to the commanding officer requesting discharge within 30 days.
 The other ranks also followed the lead of their officers.
 The British feared if this were allowed to happen they would lose all authority in Iraq.
 To buy time, they decided to allow discharge over a four-month period.
 A British battalion was flown in from Egypt when discharges commenced.

 After negotiations with Assyrian leaders, the Levies withdrew their request and the British battalion was withdrawn.
 In all, 296 were discharged.
 No Iraqi was held responsible for the massacre.
 A large number of Assyrians began to flee Iraq and find safety in Syria, under French control at the time.
 The transport and machine gun Assyrian companies ceased to exist as separate units, both being divided between the two Assyrian battalions.
 Kirkuk was occupied by a platoon from the 2nd battalion to guard the wireless and other RAF stores.

 Due to the events of 1933, Assyrians mark August 7 as their martyrs day.